jghelani-hl/docker-demo-hl/README.md

 docker run --rm -it -p 3000:3000 --network demo-network --name demo-node-app demo-node:latest
 ```

-- `docker run` tells docker that we want to run a container
-- `--rm` tells docker that we want to remove the container once it stops running
-- `-it` tells docker that we want to enable interactive mode (Keep STDIN open) and allocate a pseudo-TTY
-- `-p 3000:3000` tells docker that we want to map port 3000 on our local machine to port 3000 on the container
 - `--network demo-network` tells docker that we want to attach this container to the `demo-network` network
-- `--name demo-node-app` tells docker that we want to give this container a name
-- `demo-node:latest` tells docker that we want to run this container based on the `demo-node` image that we built earlier
-- `latest` tells docker that we want to use the `latest` tag of the `demo-node` image

 Now you can access your app at [localhost:3000](http://localhost:3000) and see the `{message: 'Hello World!'}` response.
 If you run `docker ps`, you will see that both the MongoDB container and the node app container are running.
 If you run `docker network inspect demo-network`, you will see that both the MongoDB container and the node app container are attached to the `demo-network` network.